JeyRunner/bipedal-loco-opti/README.md

 ```

 ### Solution Visualization
 The optimized solution is visualized as motions and forces over time for the base and all feet, see the following plot.
-Here grey areas denote foot flight phases.
+Here grey areas denote foot contact phases.

 ![plot_vis.png](img/plot_vis.png)